-Marketing of Scientific and Research Institutions (MINIB) is a peer-reviewed, open-access scientific journal published by the Łukasiewicz Research Network – Institute of Aviation.
+Marketing of Scientific and Research Organizations (MINIB) is a peer-reviewed, open-access scientific journal published by the Łukasiewicz Research Network – Institute of Aviation.
 All papers are published in English.

 Submissions are accepted exclusively through the Editorial System